nidalaburaed/5GBTSvRANDeployment/README.md

 ## Inquiries

-In case of inquiries, feel free to send message via email to nidalaburaed94@gmail.com
+In case of inquiries, feel free to send a message via email to nidalaburaed94@gmail.com